h2non/node-bintray/README.md

 For full API usage, you must create and account at [Bintray](https://bintray.com)

-When you get and account, go to your user profile, click in `Edit` and then click in `API key` option menu for getting your API token.
+When you get an account, go to your user profile, click in `Edit` and then click in `API key` option menu for getting your API token.

 # API